 This section includes instructions about configuring your device.
-If you want to learn more about how certain features work, go to Learn more on page 44.
+If you want to learn more about how certain features work, go to .

 Stabilize a shaky image with image stabilization

 Image stabilization is suitable in environments where the product is mounted in an exposed location where vibrations can occur, for example, due to wind or passing traffic.